dreaminhex/DadJokes/README.md

 ## TL;DR; Version

-I've published the Docker image on fly.io, and the UI is live on Vercel.
+I've published the Docker image on [fly.io](fly.io), and the UI is live on [Vercel](https://vercel.com/), hitting the fly.io image.
 So, you can really just go to:

+[Matthew's Dad Jokes App](https://dadjokes-ten-virid.vercel.app) and have some chuckles.

+If you wanna see the Swagger docs, you can check out [https://dadjokes-w8kata.fly.dev/](https://dadjokes-w8kata.fly.dev/)

+**Enjoy!**